JacquesGarre/robot_escape/README.md

 I wanted to follow 2 rules:

-- To apply hexagonal architecture (Poorly done yet, a lot can be improved)
+- To apply hexagonal architecture (Very poorly done yet -> see all the todos in the code, a crazy lot can be improved)

-- To not use an existing game engine for physics/collision
+- To not use an existing game engine for physics/collision (was not a good idea from the start, but that was interesting to try to redo)

 Please, feel free to contribute, give ideas, improve the code, add features, add your own levels and so on!